Saidat23/devops.pbl/Automating Loadbalancer.md

-# AUTHOMATING LOADBALANCER CONFIGURATION WITH SHELL SCRIPTING.
+# AUTOMATING LOADBALANCER CONFIGURATION WITH SHELL SCRIPTING.
 This project demonstrate how to automate the setup and maintainance of your loadbalancer using a freestyle job to enhance and reduce manual effort.
 Shell Scripting and simple CI/CD on Jenkins streamline the loadbalancer configuration with ease.

 ## Automating the Deploment of Webservers.